petersirka/fileserver/readme.md

 - Download FileServer from GitHub
 - Run on your server
 - Connect from your total.js project via [FileServer module](https://github.com/petersirka/total.js-modules/tree/master/fileserver)
+- Supports: multiple upload, multiple remove
+- Path is configurable
 - You will be happy
-- Supports: multiple upload, multiple remove

 ## Storing files